-- iv.
-Parenting women who are Medi-Cal eligible are still eligible for regular DMC services (non-Perinatal State General funds) and non-DMC perinatal programs. - v.
-Contractor shall provide perinatal substance abuse/use services to pregnant and postpartum women and their children.
-Contractor shall provide Intensive Outpatient Treatment model in which women receive treatment a minimum of three hours per day, three days per week.
-Per 22 CCR Section 51341.1: - a.
-Contractor shall provide services that address treatment and recovery issues specific to pregnant and postpartum women, such as relationships, sexual and physical abuse, and development of parenting skills; - b.
-Contractor shall provide mother/child habilitative and rehabilitative services (i.e., development of parenting skills, training in child development, which may include the provision of cooperative child care pursuant to Health and Safety Code Section 1596.792): - c.
+- Contractor shall provide mother/child habilitative and rehabilitative services (i.e., development of parenting skills, training in child development, which may include the provision of cooperative child care pursuant to Health and Safety Code Section 1596.792); - c.
 Contractor shall ensure service access (i.e., provision of or arrangement for transportation to and from medically necessary treatment).
-Transportation and childcare shall be reimbursed only with non-DMC funds, as specified in Exhibit B- - d.
+Transportation and childcare shall be reimbursed only with non-DMC funds, as specified in Exhibit B-1 ADP: - d.
 Contractor shall provide education to reduce harmful effects of alcohol and drugs on the mother and fetus or the mother and infant; and - e.
-Contractor shall provide coordination of ancillary services (i.e., assistance in accessing and completing dental services, social services, community services. educational/vocational training and other services which are medically necessary to prevent risk to fetus or infant). - 4.
+Contractor shall provide coordination of ancillary services (i.e., assistance in accessing and completing dental services, social services, community services, educational/vocational training and other services which are medically necessary to prevent risk to fetus or infant). - 4.
 CLIENTS.
-Contractor shall provide services as described in Section 3 (Services) to approximately 18 pregnant and postpartum clients during the tern of this contract, referred by sources described in Section 5 (Referrals).
+For adult services, contractor shall provide services as described in Section 3 (Services) to approximately 18 pregnant and postpartum clients during the tern of this contract, referred by sources described in Section 5 (Referrals).
 Clients receiving IOT services may live independently, semi-independently, or in a supervised residential facility which does not provide this service. - A. Contractor shall admit clients with co-occurring disorders where appropriate. - B. Contractor shall provide services, at the Project Recovery site, to adult drug program clients with co-occurring disorders who reside at the Hotel de Riviera.

-- A. Contractor shall receive client referrals from Parole, Probation, Courts, CalWORKs staff, other County agencies, other outpatient contractors, and self-referrals. - i.
+- A. For adult services, contractor shall receive client referrals from Parole, Probation, Courts, CalWORKs staff, other County agencies, other outpatient contractors, and self-referrals. - i.
+Contractor shall receive client referrals via phone, written referral, or walk in. - ii.
+Referrals (other than self-referrals) shall be accompanied by written documentation. - B. For Adolescent Services, contractor shall receive client referrals from schools, teachers, coaches, guidance counselors, school administration, parents, community agencies, and student self/friend referrals. - i.
 Contractor shall receive client referrals via phone, written referral, or walk in. - ii.
 Referrals (other than self-referrals) shall be accompanied by written documentation.